wber/ToDoList/README.md

 <br>by
 Vanya Sark-Geissler

-Instal Guide:
+Instal Guide:<br>
 Download ToDoList.zip and Open it with Archive Utility (MacOS) or Extract (Windows).
-Launch Android Studio and open the path to the folder directory.
-To use the app using Android Studio Emulator click Run (Play button) or control + R.
+<br>Launch Android Studio and open the path to the folder directory.
+<br>To use the app using Android Studio Emulator click Run (Play button) or control + R.

 Screenshots:
 <br><br>